dfsp-spirit/NeuroFormats.jl/README.md

 julia --project=.
 ```

-## Usage
+## Usage Example

-This is a very early package version, please keep in mind that the API is not very stable yet.
-If you still want to give it a try already, here is what you can do:
+Please keep in mind that the API is not very stable yet.
+If you still want to give it a try already, here is an example for what you can do (after following the installation steps above):

 ```julia
 using NeuroFormats